 Stephen finds Blanchland

 Then into Rookhope, the road winds though the village, and presents the C2C cyclist with a choice.
 Up over the grouse moor, or the road route.
-We have the choice made for us, as we are booked into digs at Stanhope.
+We have the choice made for us as we are booked into digs at Stanhope.
 The road is gently undulating as it slowly drops down towards Stanhope, just as well, as its at the end of a hard day and Glen is tiring.
 Glen gets a text from his girlfriend Lesley, she suggests she stays the night with him, nudge nudge, wink wink.
 I tell him to text back.
 Not to brother as he is already shagged.
-He did sorry hope you have a sense of humour Lesley.
-Presented with a choice I opt for the easier route and soon we are pedalling into Stanhope.
-The Packhorse Inn right beside the castle entrance.
+He did, hope you have a sense of humour Lesley!
+Soon we are pedalling into Stanhope.
+The Packhorse Inn is in the market place and right beside the castle entrance.
 We place the bikes in the garage, among the pop bottles and waste bin.
 Then up to our room, we are all in together tonight.
 An attic room with six single beds.
-It has a small room in the corner when we investigate we find its a urinal and the smallest wash basin ever made.
+It has a small room in the corner when we investigate we find its a urinal and the smallest wash basin we have ever seen.
 Stephen christens it the diary room.
-As we have a kettle I decide to make a cap of coffee.
+As we have a kettle I decide to make a cup of coffee for us.
 Stephen says the room is like being in the Big Brother house, and proceeds to start a running commentary.
 Colin is making the coffee, Christopher is resting on his bed, Glen is texting on his mobile.
-We all suggest he gets voted out.
+We all suggest he gets voted out first.

 The Big Brother house

 The service was quick and we were soon back carrying our take away through the pub getting some strange glances.
 There was a disco on in the pub and a motor cycle meet in the pub across the road so it was quite lively.
 Once we got into the restaurant with the door shut, it was a lot quieter.
-The disco was pretty good playing a wide variety of music, so different age groups around the table kept commentating this is a good song.
+The disco was pretty good, playing a wide variety of music, so different age groups around the table kept commentating this is a good song.
 Usually prompting derisory comments from the others.
-The food was good and apart from a few drunken girls keep opening the door instead of the toilet door we had a nice private meal.
+The food was good and apart from a few drunken girls that kept opening the door thinking it was the toilet door we had a nice private meal.